-‘Producing the Post-National Popular: The Expanding Imagination of Mainstream French Films and Television Series’ is an AHRC-funded international network that combines diverse research perspectives on the recent and growing phenomenon of mainstream French films’ and television series’ transnational popularity, as evidenced by films such as Amelie, The Transporter series, La Vie en rose, The Artist and Untouchable or television shows including Spiral, The Returned, Witnesses and Versailles.
+‘Producing the Post-National Popular: The Expanding Imagination of Mainstream French Films and Television Series’ is an AHRC-funded international network that combines diverse research perspectives on the recent and growing phenomenon of mainstream French films’ and television series’ transnational popularity, as evidenced by films such as Amelie, The Transporter series, La Vie en rose, The Artist and Untouchable or television shows including Spiral, Call My Agent!, The Tunnel and Versailles.

 A major impetus of the project is to redress the balance of research on European screen and other products and cultures, currently heavily skewed in favour of ‘art’ over popular cultural artefacts and trends.
 In cinema in particular, European identity has been equated with high art at least since the 1960s New Wave, when France’s internationally visible and influential auteurist filmmaking and criticism helped legitimise and shape the discipline of Film Studies.
 This project seeks to widen the spectrum of French cultural identities which the nation’s audiovisual output can be seen to reflect and construct by understanding these within a contemporary landscape that is not merely national but European.
 To this end, it draws on research being carried out in a variety of international contexts, with particular emphasis on France itself but also the UK and the USA, where relevant films and TV series have tended to be markedly popular.
 This is because recognising mainstream domestic products as widely seen not only at home but also abroad expands how we understand their scope of influence, notably by recognising their capacity to shape external views of the French nation in new ways.